 BMW Concept X4Enlarge Photo

 Targeting style and performance rather than utility, the X4 will go up against similar models in the small crossover segment such as the Range Rover Evoque and upcoming Porsche Macan and Lincoln MKC.
 This focus on style-conscious buyers should help differentiate the X4 from its X3 cousin, which remains popular with young families.
-It will also mean that the X4 can be sold at a premium to the X3, which starts at just under $40k.
+It will also mean that the X4 can be sold at a premium to the X3, which starts at just above $40k.